-- a) Headquarter in one Member State, no branches, no passporting: All applicable CESOP reporting will take place within that Member State. - b) Headquarter in Member State 1, branches in Member State 2 and 3: according to Article 243b of the VAT Directive, that PSP should report either in Member State 1, or 2 or 3 (or in the 3 Member State) depending on whether the payment services are provided. - c) Headquarter of PSP in Member State 1, branch in Member State 2, passporting into the rest of EU (other 25 MS): according to Article 243 b of the VAT Directive, the PSP will report to the home Member State and the other Member States where the payment services are provided.
+- a) Headquarter in one Member State, no branches, no activity under passporting regime: All applicable CESOP reporting will take place within that Member State. - b) Headquarter in Member State 1, branches in Member State 2 and 3: according to Article 243b of the VAT Directive, that PSP should report either in Member State 1, or 2 or 3 (or in the 3 Member States) depending on whether the payment services are provided. - c) Headquarter of PSP in Member State 1, branch in Member State 2, providing services under passporting regime into the rest of EU (other 25 MS): according to Article 243 b of the VAT Directive, the PSP will report to the home Member State and to the other Member States where the payment services are provided.